-Vaughn CroweTipton is the Furman University Chaplain and former senior pastor at Auburn First Baptist Church in Auburn, Alabama.
+Vaughn CroweTipton is Associate Vice President, Associate Professor, and University Chaplain at Furman University.
+He is the former senior pastor at Auburn First Baptist Church in Auburn, Alabama.
 Dr. CroweTipton also taught in the religion department at Auburn University, as well as Mercer University, Brewton-Parker College and Macon College.
 He has served as senior pastor at Northwest Baptist Church in Ardmore, OK, senior chaplain at Methodist Children's Home in Macon, GA, and pastor of Loveview Baptist Church in Hillsboro, TX.
 He has published numerous articles, edited several books, and serves as a conference speaker.
 A graduate of Mississippi College (B.A.), he holds the M.Div. degree from the Southern Baptist Theological Seminary and a Ph.D. in Biblical Studies from Baylor University.
 Dr. CroweTipton has also done postdoctoral study at Oxford University.
-DWS Faculty

 Donna Hawk-Reinhard, Ph.D.

-Donna Hawk-Reinhard serves in The Episcopal Diocese of Missouri as a faculty member of the Episcopal School for Ministry, Program for Theological Formation and the Anglican Studies Program at Eden Seminary.
-She teaches spiritual disciplines at the Deaconess Anne House (Episcopal Service Corps, St. Louis).
-She has taught as an adjunct instructor at Saint Louis University, Lindenwood University, and Covenant Theological Seminary in the areas of Christian formation and spirituality.
+Donna Hawk-Reinhard serves in The Episcopal Diocese of Missouri as a faculty member of the Episcopal School for Ministry, Program for Theological Formation and as an adjunct professor at Eden Theological Seminary in its Anglican Studies Program.
+She also serves on the Board of Examining Chaplains.
+She has taught as an adjunct instructor at Saint Louis University, Lindenwood University, and Covenant Theological Seminary in the areas of theological foundations, early and medieval church history, and Christian formation and spirituality.
+She has taught spiritual disciplines at the Deaconess Anne House (Episcopal Service Corps, St. Louis).
 She received a B.S. from Missouri University of Science and Technology and a M.S. and D.Sc. from Washington University in St. Louis, all in chemical engineering.
 She holds a M.Div. from Covenant Theological Seminary and a Ph.D. in historical theology from Saint Louis University.